kp21-07/cube-timer/README.md

 - ⏱️ Spacebar-controlled timer
 - 📜 View solve history
+- 🧩 Generate scrambles for various types of cubes like 3x3, 2x2 and 4x4.
 - 📝 Add notes for each solve
 - 📊 View Ao5 (Average of 5)
 - 🎨 Switch between multiple themes